Derrick: Shearleg

-Shearleg derrick is similar to breast with an exception that instead of fixed guy wires that secure the top of the mast, it is secured by multiple reeved guy to permit handling loads at various radii by means of load tackle pulley system suspended from the mast top.
+A shearleg derrick is similar to a breast derrick with the exception that, instead of fixed guy wires that secure the top of the mast, it is secured by multiple reeved guys to permit handling loads at various radii by means of load tackle pulley system suspended from the mast top.
 In a simpler construction, a shearleg derrick can be assembled from two posts to form A-frame shear legs without any crossbar.
-The bottom of the legs are set in two holes on the ground spreading them apart.
+The bottom of the legs are set in two holes on the ground, spreading them apart.
 There is a rope to tie the two legs together near the bottom to prevent them from spreading apart further.
 On the top side, the two legs are connected together by a lashing but with a small spacer block placed between the legs.
 A sling, which may be made from ropes, is placed around the area that two legs meet to be used to put a tackle pulley system for lifting the load.
 There are two guy wires, front and rear, to support the shear legs.
 The rear guy may be reeved to allow adjustment of the angle of the shear legs.

 Stiffleg

-The Stiffleg derrick, also known as a Scotch derrick, is a derrick with a boom similar to a guy derrick, but instead of using guy wires to secure the top of the mast, it uses two or more stiff members, called stifflegs, which are capable of resisting either tensile or compressive forces.
+A stiffleg derrick, also known as a Scotch derrick, is a derrick with a boom similar to that of a guy derrick, but instead of using guy wires to secure the top of the mast, it uses two or more stiff members, called stifflegs, which are capable of resisting either tensile or compressive forces.
 Sills may also be used to connect between the bottom ends of the stifflegs and the base of the mast.
 There may be a counterweight to place on the sills behind the stifflegs in heavy load lifting.
-Stiffleg derrick on a vessel is called a floating stiffleg derrick.
-Derricks are especially useful for high rise rigging, jobs that cover a long period of time, or jobs when the impact to the street/pedestrian traffic is a concern.
+A stiffleg derrick on a vessel is called a floating stiffleg derrick.

 Oil derrick

 Another kind of derrick is used on oil wells and other drilled holes.
-Both the structure itself and the complex set of machines associated with it are referred to as a Derrick.
-This is also used on some offshore oil and gas rigs.
+Both the structure itself and the complex set of machines associated with it are referred to as a derrick.
+A derrick is also used on some offshore oil and gas rigs.